GPCRmd/gpcrmd_vagrant/README.md

 ##### Download scripts and latest dump

-    1. Download from Dropbox/dbdesign/DESIGN/dumps/ 'prepare.sql' and 'protwis5.backup'.
+    1. Download from Dropbox/dbdesign/DESIGN/dumps/ 'prepare.sql' and the last dumpddmmyyyy.backup .
     2. Copy files into next folder: '~/gpcrmd_vagrant/shared/db/'.

 ##### Download example files

     1. Download from Dropbox/dbdesign/data the folder 'files'.
-    2. Copy 'files' into '~/gpcrmd_vagrant/shared/'.
+    2. Copy 'files' into '~/gpcrmd_vagrant/shared/sites/'.

 ##### Log into the vagrant VM